A Scratch in the Sky

 A Scratch in the Sky (1967) is the second album by The Cryan' Shames.
 For this album, new members Isaac Guillory and Lenny Kerley join the lineup.
 Dave Purple and Jerry Stone are no longer listed on the credits.
-On their second album, the Cryan' Shames shifted from the heavy British Invasion and Byrds influences of their debut into a more California sunshine pop-flavored sound, without abandoning their debts to the Beatles and the Byrds altogether.
-On this second album, all but 2 songs are original compositions by Jim Fairs and Lenny Kerley.
+All but two songs are original compositions by Jim Fairs and Lenny Kerley.

+Reception

+Richie Unterberger's retrospective review for Allmusic assessed that the album was heavily inspired by The Beach Boys and The Association but was not nearly as good nor as well-suited for radio as the works of those bands, though above average for the genre.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated January 13, 1968, peaking at No. 156 during a five-week run on the chart.
+The album debuted on Cashbox magazine's Top 100 Albums chart in the issue dated January 20, 1968, peaking at No. 78 during a five-week run on the chart.

 Track listing

 All tracks composed and arranged by Jim Fairs and Lenny Kerley, except where indicated.